clamarque/kibana-plugins-installer/README.md

 # kibana-plugins-installer
-A short scripte for automatically install plugins for kibana 5
+A short script for automatically install plugins for kibana 5
 ##Quick start
 This script allows to automatically install plugins for kibana.
 The architecture of kibana 5 is as follows: